 Good news – most bariatric patients refer full hair growth back over some time.
 What you can do during this time is to focus on your nutrition and supplement intake recommended by your surgical team and / or bariatric dietician.

 Protein is the most important macronutrient to bariatric patients!
 Having appropriate amounts of protein daily will provide the necessary amino acids to reduce the risk and intensity of hair loss after the weight loss surgery.
-Just to remind the proper amount of protein is 80 -90 g of protein daily.
-Build a habit to eat your protein first at your meal each time and you will succeed!
+Just to remind the proper amount of protein is 60 - 90g of protein daily.
+Build a habit to eat your protein first at each meal!